When

 At Nipikiskwasīwan 2026, Gilbert will share the teaching he learned from an Elder: “re-igniting our home fires.”
 It’s a powerful, practical way of naming what communities need, resources, healing, wraparound supports, and relational responsibility so children and families can thrive, and so helpers are not left carrying the weight alone.

-Our Governance Circle
+The Governance Circle

 Nitanis Group's leadership team embodies a unique blend of experience and commitment, driving our mission to provide unparalleled, culturally grounded care.
 Their combined strengths have secured our position as a leader in Indigenous youth services.